-First, most non-alcoholics don’t actively seek alcohol on a daily basis.
-They might drink a beer with some buddies or have a glass of wine with a fancy dinner, but they can easily remove it.
-Drinking responsibly isn’t a sign of alcohol abuse at all.
+First, most non-alcoholics don’t actively seek alcohol daily.
+They might drink a beer with some buddies or have a glass of wine with a fancy dinner, but they can easily do without it.
+So drinking responsibly isn’t a sign of alcohol abuse at all.
 However, it’s when you start to seek alcohol out that it becomes a problem.

-For example, if you find yourself turning to alcohol for every little stressor or drinking a beer to feel good or normal, those cravings can be a problem.
-If you start to crave a beer every day at around the same time or whenever you have a certain feeling, you might be hooked on drinking.
-If you can’t go a day without a drink, and have to battle extreme cravings to stay sober, that can be a sign that you are dependent.
+For example, those cravings can be a problem if you turn to alcohol for every little stressor or drink a beer to feel good or normal.
+If you start craving a beer every day at around the same time or whenever you have a certain feeling, you might be hooked on drinking.
+If you can’t go a day without a drink and have to battle extreme cravings to stay sober, that can signify that you are dependent.

-Other issues are more prominent and can have you being irritable or having low mood swings if you don’t have a drink in you, feeling isolated around friends and family, and shirking your responsibilities so you can go to the nearest bar.
-If you find yourself putting alcohol and drinking on a pedestal, then you probably have an addiction.
-Especially if that pedestal is higher than your family, friends, and other responsibilities.
+Other issues are more prominent and can have you being irritable or having low mood swings if you don’t have a drink, feeling isolated around friends and family, and neglecting your responsibilities so you can go to the nearest bar.
+If you find yourself putting alcohol and drinking on a pedestal, you probably have an addiction, especially if that pedestal is higher than your family, friends, and other responsibilities.

-There’s nothing that says a craving means you are addicted or that you can never drink responsibly, but you need to pay attention to the strength of those cravings.
-For normal and non-addicted people, they can brush cravings aside and also know their limits.
-However, if you find that your craving sticks with you and your keep drinking past your limit every single time, then your craving is the sign of something more.
+Nothing says a craving means you are addicted or can never drink responsibly, but you need to pay attention to the strength of those cravings.
+Normal and non-addicted people can brush cravings aside and also know their limits.
+However, if you find that your craving sticks with you and you keep drinking past your limit every single time, then your craving is the sign of something more.

-- Extreme and hard to fight off cravings: If you find yourself white knuckling, fidgeting, or otherwise feeling agitated if you can’t indulge in a craving right away, then you have a dependence on alcohol.
+- Extreme and hard to fight off cravings: If you find yourself white-knuckling, fidgeting, or otherwise feeling agitated if you can’t indulge in a craving right away, then you have alcohol dependence.

 - Blackouts and Memory Loss: While responsible drinking can leave you in full control of your wits and faculties, binge drinking can cause you to lose all memory of your drunken actions and also might even cause blackouts.
-There’s nothing worse than waking up with a hangover with no memory of the night before.
+Nothing is worse than waking up with a hangover with no memory of the previous night.

 One last side effect of alcohol and alcohol addiction is simply the inability to stop drinking.
-You might know that too much beer is bad for you, you might know how many glasses of wine you can drink before you can’t drive home, but even with that knowledge you blow past your limits and keep drinking until your body makes you stop.
+You might know that too much beer is bad for you and how many glasses of wine you can drink before you can’t drive home, but even with that knowledge, you blow past your limits and keep drinking until your body makes you stop.

-Drinking can also add to other health problems, both physical and mental, and can make things like depression and anxiety much worse.
-If you are already battling those problems, then you need to make sure to avoid the lie that ‘alcohol makes me feel better’ because it doesn’t stop the problem.
-You just feel worse afterwards.
+Drinking can also add to other health problems, both physical and mental, and can make things like depression and anxiety worse.
+If you are already battling those problems, you need to avoid the lie that “alcohol makes me feel better” because it doesn’t stop the problem.
+You just feel worse afterward.

 Finally, one of the main problems with alcohol abuse is denial.
-Most people refuse to seek help for their addiction and instead think back to the days where they drank normally.
-They might blame other people or circumstances for ‘making them’ drink, or become defensive and refuse to break the pattern they’ve placed themselves in.
+Most people refuse to seek help for their addiction and instead think back to the days when they drank normally.
+They might blame other people or circumstances for ‘making them’ drink or become defensive and refuse to break the pattern they’ve placed themselves in.

-Denial and the refusal to get better can lead to more problems for the alcoholic abuser, and also the people who love them.
-They refuse to look at the negatives and the problems that alcohol brings into their lives, and they instead focus on the fact that they want to have everything under control.
+Denial and refusal to get better can lead to more problems for the alcoholic abuser and those who love them.
+This is because they refuse to look at the negatives and the problems that alcohol brings into their lives and focus on the fact that they want to have everything under control.

 How To Get Help if Craving Alcohol